Floorp-Projects/Floorp/testing/web-platform/tests/docs/test-suite-design.md

-# Testsuite Design
+# Test Suite Design

-The vast majority of the testsuite is formed of HTML pages, which can be loaded in a browser and either programmatically provide a result or provide a set of steps to run the test and obtain the result.
+The vast majority of the test suite is formed of HTML pages, which can be loaded in a browser and either programmatically provide a result or provide a set of steps to run the test and obtain the result.